julienherrero/awesome-list/README.md

 - [B3nedikt/AppLocale](https://github.com/B3nedikt/AppLocale) - AppLocale is a android library to update the app language dynamically.
 - [BanDev/Xplosion](https://github.com/BanDev/Xplosion) - Xplosion is an updated fork of SmallBang that has been converted to Kotlin
 - [BetterAndroid/FlexiLocale](https://github.com/BetterAndroid/FlexiLocale) - An easy generation Android i18ns string call Gradle plugin.
+- [Bhuvaneshw/CrashHandler](https://github.com/Bhuvaneshw/CrashHandler) - A Crash Handling library for Android projects that automatically stores all crash logs in a file until intentionally cleared.
 - [BobbyESP/Metadator](https://github.com/BobbyESP/Metadator) - An Android ID3 metadata editor and music player built with Jetpack Compose and Material 3
 - [Breens-Mbaka/Jetpack-Compose-Tables](https://github.com/Breens-Mbaka/Jetpack-Compose-Tables) - 🐝 A Compose UI data table library which allows developers to seamless integrate visually appealing and customizable tables to their Android apps or IOS apps.
 - [CRED-CLUB/neopop-android](https://github.com/CRED-CLUB/neopop-android) - NeoPop is CRED's inbuilt library for using NeoPop components in your app